angelbarrera92/hasselhoffme/README.md

 ## How to use?

-Open the terminal en writte the following command:
+Open the terminal and type the following command:

 ### Wget
 ```bash